duplisea/gslea/README.md

-Once the data are processed and brought into the R package, then it should be useable by any platform that runs R but I would not know how to process the raw data in windows without days of clicking around and I would make lots of errors.
+Once the data are processed and brought into the R package, then it should be useable by any platform that runs R but I would not know how to process the raw data in windows.
 You may be able to do this in windows10 powershell but I have never tried it so I cannot say it will work.
-I do note that powershell does not have “sed” installed by default and you cannot run R from powershell so I am not sure you could send R systemcalls to the powershell and if you could the script will will fail without “sed”.
+I do note that powershell does not have “sed” installed by default and you cannot run R from powershell so I am not sure you could send R systemcalls to the powershell and if you can the script will fail without “sed”.

 Raw data